anantadurgaprasad/helm/Readme.md

-### This repo consists of different Helm Charts I have written
+### This repo consists of subset of different Helm Charts I have written.
 I try to make these helm charts better whenever I get time

 ### Basic Helm Chart Commands